robdavid/genutil-go/README.md

 }

 ```
 An implementation of `CoreIterator` can be converted to a full `Iterator` via the `iterator.NewDefaultIterator` or method.
-For example, the previous counter `SimpleIterator` can be extended by adding the required additional methods.
+To demonstrate this, the previous counter `SimpleIterator` can be extended by adding the required additional methods.

 ```go
 // Extend counter to add [CoreIterator] methods